We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 This privacy notice/policy explains how we collect and use your personal data, during and after your relationship with us, in accordance with our obligations under data protection legislation.
 It also covers who we share it with and what rights you have with regards to your personal data and how you can exercise those rights.

 For the purposes of the General Data Protection Regulation (“GDPR”) Bunzl Retail & Healthcare Supplies Limited trading as Bunzl Healthcare is the Data Controller.
 The scope also includes personal data that is collected through our websites, by telephone, through Live Chat and through any related social media applications.
 This means that we determine what data is collected, how this data is going to be used and how this data is protected.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you, so that you are aware of how and why we are using such information.

-If you have questions about how we process personal data, or would like to exercise your data subject rights, please email us firstname.lastname@example.org. or write to us at the address in section 15 below.
+If you have questions about how we process personal data, or would like to exercise your data subject rights, please use the information supplied in the Contact Us section below.

 We collect personal data from you for one or more of the following purposes: